 The Kukke Subramanya Temple administration requests the male devotees to remove their shirts and vests before entering the Temple premises.
 Clothes such as Coats, Hats, Turbans, Bermuda and Shorts, and Lungi are not allowed inside the Temple.
 The Women are requested to dress decently.

-Festivals celebrated at Kukke Subramanya Temple
+What are the festivals celebrated at Kukke Subramanya Temple?

-- Makara Sankranama – The festival is celebrated in almost all parts of the country under different names.
 The festival signifies the beginning of the harvest season.
 People pray for a bountiful harvest on the day.
 In the Kukke Subramanya Temple, the Kukke Lingas are taken out of the sanctum and are taken around the town in a procession.

 Kukke Subramanya Temple Pooja List and Pooja Details